|Spring Quarter 2019 – San José, Costa Rica||$12,295||Arrive March 28, 2019 – Depart June 8, 2019||CRSQ|

 San José, Costa Rica – Course Offerings at ICDS (International Center for Development Studies)

 Spring Quarter Program: Spanish Language, Culture and Community Engagement

-Students will take the 3 mandatory core courses listed below.
-Students must get all courses pre-approved for credit.
+All students will take a set curriculum consisting of the 3 mandatory courses listed below.
+Students must get all 3 courses pre-approved for credit by their home institution.
 Course offerings are subject to change.

 Community Engagement and Sustainable Human Development is a course based on service learning as a pedagogic methodology that prepares college graduates to be active and informed global citizens.
 This is a credit bearing educational experience that provides students with the opportunity to participate in community work complemented with reflection spaces that open the possibility of making the proper connections with personal values and course contents: local development, social justice, intercultural understanding, sustainability, civic responsibility, and global citizenship.
 The community work takes place in the context of local human development processes, mainly in urban Costa Rica.

 During the first week of classes, students will complete a Spanish placement exam, according to which they will be placed in the appropriate level Spanish class.
 Class levels range from introductory to advanced Spanish.
 All course levels meet for 60 contact hours during the term.
 Links to Spanish Language syllabi:

 –Advanced Spanish Language (Grammar & Composition)